uber-go/fx/config/README.md

 ```

 `Operation` has a  function type, but we can make it configurable.
 In order for
-a provider to know how to deserialize it, `Operation` type needs to implement
+a provider to know how to deserialize it, `Operation` type needs to implement the
 `text.Unmarshaller` interface:

 ```go